zk-bankai/soulforge/applications/vimz.md

 >  **We have three active team mebers and working on both milestones will start simultaneously.
-So, we expect to achieve both milestones by the end of 2 months.**
+So, we expect to achieve both milestones within the time window of 2 months.**

 ### Milestone 1 — Support of Selective Transformations